jackpal/publications/aoc2024/paper.md

 The experiment framework does not handle quota exhaustion as efficiently as it could.
 It currently throws away the entire conversation for the current puzzle.
 It would be more efficient to preserve the existing conversation, to be resumed when quota is available.

 Would asking the models to generate typed Python help catch syntax errors?
+(Initial experiments showed no benefit to adding types, perhaps due to these problems not requring elaborate types.)

 When a model gets stuck in a rut, would asking the model to start over help?